qiao/vimfiles/README.md

 Clone this repository.

-    git clone git@github.com:qiao/vimfiles.git
+    git clone git@github.com:qiao/vimfiles.git .vim
-    mv vimfiles .vim

 Create link for `.vimrc`.

     ln -s .vim/vimrc .vimrc

-Update the submodules (This step may take some time.
+Install the plugins (This step may take some time.
 Go have yourself a cup of tea).

-    cd .vim
-    git submodule init && git submodule update
+    ./install.sh

 ## Key Bindings ##